If you're a course creator interested in creating an online course, you may be wondering about the costs to develop an online course.

 Why Trust Me?

 I recently created a 12 hour video course.
-This was my third or fourth version of this particular course.
+This was my third or fourth version of my first online course.

-In addition to that course, I've created several other courses.
-These courses covered topics like SEO, creating authority sites, and at least 6 short courses I've used as lead magnets.
+In addition to that specific course, I've created several other programs.
+These courses have covered topics like SEO, creating authority sites, and at least 6 short courses I've used as lead magnets.

 My online course material is usually video based with screen capture and presentation style videos.
-My topics are complex, so videos of me talking without a visual are not as helpful as videos with diagrams (at least that's what I've heard from my clients).
+Due to my course complexity level, videos of me talking without a visual are not as helpful as videos with diagrams (at least that's what I've heard from my clients).

 Let's Get Into the Details …

-Online course development specifically includes the cost to create an online course.
-That's why in this article, I won't cover the costs to host and manage an online course or the costs for different online course platforms.
+Online course development specifically includes the cost to create the course content.
+That's why in this article, I won't cover the costs to host and manage an online course or the costs for best online course platforms.
 Instead, I'll just cover the costs for developing the course itself.

 Decisions Related to Course Development